Quick Eats Havoc: Taking on Kids' Pudginess Directly

 The Correlation with Childhood Obesity

 It ain’t no mystery that the uptick in kiddos packin’ on the pounds goes hand in hand with the boom in easy eats.
-As our little ones get a hankerin’ for the speedy and scrumptious grub from their go-to joints, their bellies might pay the price.
-A heap of research has highlighted a straight-up link between regular chowin’ down on these quick bites and a higher chance of obesity.
+As they get a hankerin’ for the speedy and scrumptious grub from their go-to joints, their bellies might pay the price.
+A heap of research has highlighted a straight-up link between regular chowin’ down on these quick bites and a higher chance of extra weight hangin’ on.

 a.
 Diabetes on the Rise